vaishnavprachi98/technical-interviews/algorithms_datastructures/sorting/README.md

 | Best Case   | O(2n + k)  | O(k + n) |
 | Worst case  | O(2n + k)  | O(k + n) |

 Counting sort can be implemented stably and not stably.
-It will be stable if you caculate the cumulative sum of the indexes and then loop over the input array and find out where to place each item in the output array like in `counting_sort_ints`, it can also be done un-stably like in `counting_sort_alphabet`
+It will be stable if you calculate the cumulative sum of the indexes and then loop over the input array and find out where to place each item in the output array like in `counting_sort_ints()`, it can also be done un-stably like in `counting_sort_alphabet()`
 The complexity is treated as O(n).
 It does two loops over the input size n one to count and one to find placement of inputs.
-Then a loop to caclulate the cumulative sum based on the range of the input size.
+Then a loop to calculate the cumulative sum based on the range of the input size.
 If the range is small compared to the length of the input it is bounded by O(n), else O(k).
 O(k) extra space for the count array and O(n) for the output array.